mverouden/blogdown-academic/content/post/2019-07-12-writing-technical-content/index.md

 ---
-title: Writing technical content in Academic
+title: 'Writing technical content in Academic'
 subtitle: ''

 # Summary for listings and search engines